aspellus/fec-ef-app/docs/ux/usability/Usability_testing.md

 -	Was the interface intuitive
 -	Also noted facial expression

+After analysis the usability issues were discussed and priortized.
+Some of the feeback was:
+1. Add more messaging on Home Page, Portal Page and Amend Page to let users know where they are and what they can do.
+2. Add messaging to functionality buttons like "Submit to FEC", to make it clear what the click on the button will do.
+3. Adding, deleting is too fast for users to see it, messaging that will stay and clear on click action or popup to be used.
+4. Android responsive design looks good, on iphone we need to do more testing.

-After analysis the usability issues were added to backlog for further prioritization working with product owner
+The feedback along with other issues were added to product backlog for priortization by product owner for future sprints.
+We plan to conduct similar usability testing with target users as an when a new feature is released.